Epitome87/50-projects-50-days/README.md

 A basic split landing page showcasing the Playstation 5 and Xbox Series X consoles.
 Whichever of the two products has the focus of the mouse will have its contents grow in size, as the other console's shrinks.

 ###### `Originally Completed: 8/13/2021`

+### Day 8: Form Wave Animation

+A nice little animation effect occurs on a form's input labels when the user clicks the input field.

+###### `Originally Completed: 8/14/2021`

+### Day 9: Sound Board

+User can click on various buttons and have that button's corresponding audio play.
+Simple test of using the HTML audio tag.

+###### `Originally Completed: 8/15/2021`

+### Day 10: Dad Jokes

+Using a fetch request to "canihazdadjokes" API, the user can click a button and be presented with a random -- and amazing -- dad joke!

+###### `Originally Completed: 8/16/2021`